Infleqtion/client-superstaq/supermarq-benchmarks/examples/qre-challenge/Lessons-Learned.md

 - **Movement Analysis:** The tool must evaluate the impact of qubit movement within the architecture.

-- **Atom Reloading:** Consideration of the frequency and impact of atom reloading within quantum operations.
+- **Reloading:** Consideration of the frequency and impact of atom and ion reloading within quantum operations.

 - **Code Teleportation:** Ability to model and assess the implications of code teleportation on qubit resources.